-It’s done!
-You’ve bought your first cryptocurrency.
-But what comes next?
-Crypto assets are digital money stored on the blockchain, meaning they are nowhere physically speaking.
-This also means that it is your responsibility to ensure they remain truly and safely yours.
+Your coins are not in any sort of account: they exist on the blockchain, and are managed solely by you.
+This means that it is your responsibility to ensure they remain truly and safely yours.
 This first step is about learning some cryptocurrency foundations and aspects, so that you understand why they need “special attention” in terms of security.
 As well as how to leverage them to achieve financial freedom.

 Being aware of this, the first thing to understand is that buying crypto assets doesn’t mean physically owning the coins.
 Because digital money is not tangible and does not exist physically.
 What you really own instead is called a “private key”.
-And this is preciselsy what you need to protect.
+And this is precisely what you need to protect.

 Understanding what the private key is all about and how cryptocurrencies work will help you grasp the rules of thumb that will help you secure your crypto assets.